thanathip41/tspace-mysql/README.md

 ```

 ## Deeply Nested Relations
-Relationships can deeply relations.
+Relationships can involve deep connections.
-let's example a deep in relations :
+Let's example of a deep relationship:
 ```js
 import { Model } from 'tspace-mysql'